 If we talk about the future of heels then we see that people are experimenting with dressing outside the gender norms nowadays.
 So, there is a possibility that the evolution of high heels would again become a fashion for both the genders in future.
 We see that there is a lot of variety in heels available in the market whether it is the classic feminine look you want or the androgynous one you can see that there are lots of heel styles available to suit your taste.

 More comfortable and easy-to-carry

-Mostly the high-heeled shoes are considered as an uncomfortable item that pinches your feet and you can’t wear them easily for a longer period.
-But research has been made to make the high-heeled shoes as comfortable as possible so that the wearer may not find any health issues.
-There are many types of heels in the market such as platforms, stilettos, block heels, and espadrilles, etc. and you can choose in between which suits your taste.
-But the credit goes to Roger Vivier who invented high heels for ladies and make them look so beautiful and enhance their curves.
+Mostly high-heeled shoes are considered as an uncomfortable item that pinches your feet and you can’t wear them easily for a longer period.
+But research has been made to make high-heeled shoes as comfortable as possible so that the wearer may not find any health issues.
+There are many types of heels in the market such as platforms, stilettos, block heels, espadrilles, etc. and you can choose between which suits your taste.
+But the credit goes to Roger Vivier who invented high heels for ladies and make them look so beautiful and enhanced their curves.

 Did men’s heel style has ended?